 This home is elegant without being overwhelming and will provide the perfect "bones" to build a truly unique home environment, especially for the design inclined.

 20% of new businesses fail in the first year and 50% fail in the first five.
-How are small businesses killing themselves, and how can new ones avoid making the same mistakes?
+There are many reasons why- from economic pressures to bad luck.
+But for many businesses, the blame falls on the business itself.

 More From KFMX FM